MIDASverse/MIDASpy/README.md

 values.
 Constructor code deconflicted.
 Individual output specification enabled for very large datasets.

+Key added features:

-Key added features - Variational autoencoder capacity added, including encoding to and sampling from latent space
+  - Variational autoencoder capacity added, including encoding to and sampling from latent space

+Planned features:

-Planned features: - Time dependence handling through recurrent cells - Improving the pipeline methods for very large datasets - Tensorboard integration - Dropout scaling - A modified constructor that can generate embeddings for better interpolation of features - R support
+  - Time dependence handling through recurrent cells
+  - Improving the pipeline methods for very large datasets
+  - Tensorboard integration
+  - Dropout scaling
+  - A modified constructor that can generate embeddings for better interpolation of features
+  - R support

+Wish list:

-Wish list: - Smoothing for time series (LOESS?) - Informative priors?
+  - Smoothing for time series (LOESS?)
+  - Informative priors?

 *Alpha 0.1:*

-Basic functionality feature-complete. - Support for mixed categorical and continuous data types - An “additional data” pipeline, allowing data that may be relevant to the imputation to be included (without being included in error generating statistics) - Simplified calibration for model complexity through the “overimputation” function, including visualization of reconstructed features - Basic large dataset functionality
+  - Basic functionality feature-complete.
+  - Support for mixed categorical and continuous data types
+  - An “additional data” pipeline, allowing data that may be relevant to the imputation to be included (without being included in error generating statistics)
+  - Simplified calibration for model complexity through the “overimputation” function, including visualization of reconstructed features
+  - Basic large dataset functionality